 Your doctor can make a request for you.

 For medical care, your doctor can request a coverage decision or a Level 1 Appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2.
+If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. .

+If your doctor or other prescriber asks that a service or item you are already getting be continued during your appeal, you many need to appoint your doctor or other prescriber as your representative.

 To request any appeal after Level 2, your doctor must be appointed as your representative.

 For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 or Level 2 Appeal on your behalf.
 To request any appeal after Level 2, your doctor or other prescriber must be appointed as your representative.